mivuzu/rv32i-v1/README.md

 Note that

-- For reads the FPGA streams bytes from low to high address.
+- For reads the data is sent from low to high address.
-- For writes the host must send `size` additional bytes, written from `base` upward.
+- For writes the host must send `size` additional bytes to complete the command, which will be written from `base` upward.
-- For `10` / `11`, a single byte suffices to issue the operation.
 - During CPU mode, commands are ignored and incoming UART bytes are instead buffered to memory for the CPU.

 ## MMIO UART